 NAME OF THE ORGANIZING ENTITY:

 - Bhutan National Bank Ltd.

 DATE OF THE EVENT:

 - 15th - 21st of March

 NUMBER OF CHILDREN REACHED:

 On the 21st March 2013, the RMA Governor launched a financial education comic book for primary-school children and for high-school students.
-Television, radio programs and music video, themed on financial literacy, were also launched.
-Audiovisuals on counterfeit currency notes were produced to enhance the level of understanding of Ngultrum currency notes in Bhutan by the general public.
-On the 22nd March 2013, RMA – along with the Bhutan National Bank – also conducted various school educational programs in few schools where piggy bank accounts were discussed, comic books were read and quiz competitions were held where prizes comprising of color pencils, art books, comic books, and notebooks were distributed.
+Television, radio programs and a music video, based on the theme of financial literacy, were also launched.
+Audiovisuals on counterfeit notes were produced to enhance the level of understanding of Ngultrum currency notes in Bhutan by the general public.
+On the 22nd March 2013, the RMA – along with the Bhutan National Bank – also conducted various school educational programs in few schools where piggy bank accounts were discussed, comic books were read and quiz competitions were held where prizes comprising of color pencils, art books, comic books, and notebooks were distributed.